 Of course, the word sasuga expresses many more ideas than that.
 Always remember to analyze the context of the sentence to translate sasuga correctly, but he always conveys this idea of expected.
 Such an expression can be used when:

-2. Admit there is some conflict in the outcome;
+- Admit there is a certain conflict in the result;

 It is worth remembering that it is not recommended to use sasuga [さすが] with your boss or someone superior, it is an informal word.